squirmlabs/recipes-react-hooks/src/ReactHooks.md

 The other option is to provide an array, which will cause the effect to only run on `mount` and `unmount`.

+## UseState

+Can also take a function that will be invoked once to get its initial value.